twi09/CARLA_inclusion/README.md

-# VCNet: A self-explaining model for realistic counterfactual generation - Implementation in the CARLA library
+# VCNet and CROCO - Implementation in the CARLA framework

-This repository proposed the inclusion of VCNet into the CARLA framework.
+This repository proposed the inclusion of VCNet: Variational Counter Net, and CROCO: Cost-efficient RObust COunterfactuals into the CARLA framework.
-The paper can be found here [here](https://link.springer.com/chapter/10.1007/978-3-031-26387-3_27).
+The detailed research papers for VCNet and CROCO are available at the following links:  [VCNet](https://link.springer.com/chapter/10.1007/978-3-031-26387-3_27),[CROCO](https://arxiv.org/abs/2304.12943).

-Our method is implemented in the CARLA framework to conduct comparisons with other counterfactual methods.
+Both method are implemented in the CARLA framework to conduct comparisons with other counterfactual methods.

 CARLA is a python library to benchmark counterfactual explanation and recourse models.
 It comes out-of-the box with commonly used datasets and various machine learning models.
 Designed with extensibility in mind: Easily include your own counterfactual methods, new machine learning models or other datasets.
 Find extensive documentation [here](https://carla-counterfactual-and-recourse-library.readthedocs.io/en/latest/)!
 The arXiv paper can be found [here](https://arxiv.org/pdf/2108.00783.pdf).